 Marcus Buckingham & Curt Coffman (1999)

-Based on an extensive study of managers in different companies, this book pretends to be iconoclastic (hence become the title), but is actually a clear manifesto of what has now standard management practice.
-Read more »
+Based on an extensive study of managers in different companies, this book pretends to be iconoclastic (hence the title), but is a clear manifesto of what has now become standard management practice.

 Larry Bossidy & Ram Charan (2002)

-Larry Bossidy transformed AlliedSignal into one of the world’s most admired companies and was named CEO of the year in 1998 by Chief Executive magazine. he achieved 31 consecutive quarters of earnings-per-share growth of 13 percent or more through the consistent execution: linking together people, strategy, and operations.
-Read more »
+Larry Bossidy transformed AlliedSignal into one of the world’s most admired companies and was named CEO of the year in 1998 by Chief Executive magazine.
+He achieved 31 consecutive quarters of earnings-per-share growth of 13 percent or more through the consistent execution: linking together people, strategy, and operations.

 Marian N. Ruderman & Patricia J. Ohlott (2002)

 The authors debunk the common myth that women must give up life’s other roles to be successful professionally.
-Research shows that multiple roles benefit and enhance women’s managerial performance.
+Research show that multiple roles benefit and enhance women’s managerial performance.
 The book provides individuals and their organizations with invaluable advice to support women’s development as managers and leaders.
-Read more »

 Lynn Harris (2009)